 When you write a post, you must assign it to at least one category.
 Even if it’s the default “Uncategorized” category, all posts created in WordPress must be assigned to a category.
 With that said, you aren’t limited to using a single category per post.
 You can assign posts to multiple categories, and you can create and child categories under relevant parent categories

 WordPress doesn’t require posts to have tags, but it’s still a useful way to organize your content.
-For example, you can add a tag cloud widget to your blog’s sidebar, and visitors can then click a tag of interest to access a list of all posts to which the tag has been assigned.
+For example, you can add a tag cloud A widget is a small block of content that performs a specific function and can be added to certain areas of a ...
+More to your blog’s sidebar, and visitors can then click a tag of interest to access a list of all posts to which the tag has been assigned.

 Your blog may rank higher in the search results if you build it with WordPress.
 The CMS features clean, lightweight code that’s easy for search engines to crawl.